 China birth rate hits lowest level since 1949

-Beijing, Jan 17 (AFP) China's birth rate dropped last year to its lowest level since the Communist country was founded in 1949, adding to concerns that an ageing society and shrinking workforce will pile pressure on a slowing economy.
-To avoid a demographic crisis, the government relaxed its one-child policy in 2016 to allow people to have two children, but the change has not resulted in more pregnancies.
+China's birth rate dropped last year to its lowest level since the Communist country was founded in 1949, adding to concerns that an aging society and shrinking workforce will pile pressure on a slowing economy.
+To avoid a demographic crisis, the government relaxed its one-child policy in 2016 to allow people to have two children, but the change has not resulted in an increase in pregnancies.

-In 2019, the birth rate stood at 10.48 per 1,000 people, according to data from the National Bureau of Statistics (NBS) released on Friday.
-The number of births has now fallen for three consecutive years.
+In 2019, the birth rate stood at 10.48 per 1,000 people, down slightly from the year before, according to data from the National Bureau of Statistics (NBS) released on Friday.
+The number of births has now fallen for three consecutive years, still, there were 14.65 million babies born in 2019.

+He Yafu, an independent demographer based in southern Guangdong province, said the number of births was the lowest since 1961, the last year of a famine that left tens of millions dead.
+He said there were around 11.8 million births that year.
+US-based academic Yi Fuxian, the senior scientist at the University of Wisconsin-Madison, told AFP that even though China has abolished its one-child policy, there has been a shift in the mindset of the population, with people now used to smaller families.

+He added that a higher cost of living is also a factor, noting that daycare is expensive and inconvenient in China, posing another deterrence.
+He believes that China's population is over-estimated, and according to his work, the real population "began to decline in 2018".

 This marks the eighth consecutive year of decline, and the workforce is expected to decline by as much as 23 percent by 2050.
-Although China's limit on family sizes could be removed, the rising cost of living has discouraged many of child-bearing age to have bigger families.
+"The demographic problem is a slow, long-term one," He told AFP.

+He noted that aging Japan, which saw rapid growth in the 1980s, has seen almost zero percent growth in recent years.
 China's economy grew by 6.1 percent in 2019, its slowest pace since 1990 as it was hit by weaker demand and a bruising trade war with the United States.

-(AFP) AMS AMS
+"Because China's education levels have been going up, in the short term, the population issue should not impact growth too much," he said.
+"But in the long run, if the trend continues, it would pose a huge drag on economic growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)